codeceptjs/CodeceptJS/docs/helpers/Appium.md

 ### saveScreenshot

-Saves a screenshot to ouput folder (set in codecept.json or codecept.conf.js).
+Saves a screenshot to ouput folder (set in codecept.conf.ts or codecept.conf.js).
 Filename is relative to output folder.

 ```js